newworldstrategiesai/m10dj/EMAIL_OPEN_TRACKING_SETUP.md

 4. Copy the **Signing Secret** (you'll need this for verification)

-### Step 2: Add Webhook Secret to Environment Variables
+### Step 2: Verify Webhook Secret Environment Variable

-Add to your `.env.local` or production environment:
+The `RESEND_WEBHOOK_SECRET` environment variable should already be configured in your deployment platform (Vercel, etc.).
+If it's not set, add it:

 ```env
 RESEND_WEBHOOK_SECRET=your_webhook_signing_secret_here
 ```

+**Note:** Currently, the webhook endpoint doesn't verify signatures (this is optional for security).
+The webhook will work without signature verification, but adding it is recommended for production.

 ### Step 3: Run Database Migration